 That brings us to the next question.
 What are good dog chew toys?
 Here are some of my pup's favorites, and I'll also explain why.

 Available in a wide variety of colors, shapes and sizes, there is one out there to suit every dog!
 The most basic Kong is pyramid shaped, with a rounded bottom and hollow inside.
 A hole at the bottom lets you put a treat inside if you like - the dogs then have to work to get it out.

-These kong dog toys come in primarily red or black.
+These Kong dog toys come primarily in red and black.
 Is there a difference?
 You better believe it!